raphaelquast/EOmaps/docs/api_command_line_interface.rst

 ⛭ Command Line Interface
 =========================

-EOmapss provides a basic command line interface to quickly create simple maps or to get a quick-look at a dataset without having to open an editor.
+EOmaps provides a basic command line interface to quickly create simple maps or to get a quick-look at a dataset without having to open an editor.

 To start a new EOmaps map from the command-line, simply type ``eomaps`` and hit enter.